Functorial resolution by torus actions: Introduction

+can be resolved in a single step via a canonical cobordant blow-up, at least in characteristic zero and under additional assumptions also in positive characteristic.
+This example illustrates the recursive construction of invariants and centers in characteristic zero and serves as a prototype for more general almost homogeneous singularities in positive characteristic.
+We note that resolving Brieskorn singularities or even quadrics of the form in characteristic $2$ is extremely difficult over nonperfect fields, and only partial results are currently known~\cite{CPS}.

-The resolution algorithm outputs a smooth scheme with a torus action and admitting a geometric quotient having abelian quotient singularities and birational to the original scheme.
-The quotient can be directly resolved by canonical combinatorial methods in any characteristic as in \cite[Theorem 7.17.1]{Wlodarczyk-functorial-toroidal}, or in \cite{Bergh-Rydh} by the destackification method of Bergh and Rydh.
+The ideas in this paper are developed further in \cite{Wlodarczyk-Cox}, where cobordant blow-ups are extended to arbitrary proper birational morphisms using \emph{Cox rings}, and resolution is performed for blow-ups of locally monomial ideals.
+The output is a smooth scheme with a torus action whose geometric quotient has abelian quotient singularities.
+These can be resolved canonically by toroidal methods \cite{Wlodarczyk-functorial-toroidal} or by the destackification algorithm of Bergh and Rydh \cite{Bergh-Rydh}.